 This photo was made during a Landscape Photography Workshop I was running along the Great Ocean Road.
 It was dusk when we pulled our cars over to the side of the road, prior to heading up to the hill to photograph the Split Point Lighthouse above and on the other side of the dune.

 I'm reminded that it's the light that transforms this landscape from a pretty location into something quite special.
-I understand why, over the years, many folks have made the sea change and moved to Aireys Inlet.
+I understand why, over the years, many folks have made the sea change and moved to Aireys Inlet and the other scenic locations along Australia's Great Ocean Road region.
 It's no longer my dream to live there, but it retains a special place in my memory.
 And I know I'II continue to return there over the years.